Skip to content

 sveti jovani ohrid

-The monastery is believed to have been built when Saint Clement arrived in Ohrid, at the request of Boris I of Bulgaria.
-According to tho the story, Saint Clement was not satisfied with the size of the church and therefore a new one was built and Saint Panteleimon was assigned as its patron saint.
+The monastery is believed to have been built when Saint Clement arrived in Ohrid at the request of Boris I of Bulgaria.
+According to the story, Saint Clement was unsatisfied with the church’s size; therefore, a new one was built, and Saint Panteleimon was assigned as its patron saint.
 In the 15th century, Ottoman Turks converted the monastery into a mosque.

-If you keep walking you’ll get to the most famous church in Ohrid: Sveti Jovan Kaneo.
-The location and the view are simply stunning as you can see.
+If you keep walking, you’ll reach the most famous church in Ohrid: Sveti Jovan Kaneo.
+The location and the view are stunning, as you can see.

 sunset over lake ohrid in macedonia fyrom